What is AA All About?

 The ELSA Amicus Essay prize

 This project was firstly launched as a point initiative of ELSA UK and ELSA Ireland in 2016, as a result of our collaboration with Amicus ALJ, one of our partner organisations.
-The second edition of the competitions was launched in October 2017, and, after two stages of judging, the winners have been selected and notified in January this year.
+The third edition of the competitions was launched in November 2018 with the deadline set for 31 January 2019.
+The winner will receive two weeks' work experience at the London office of Amicus ALJ.

 The Student Comparative and European Law Review (SCELR)